space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 	- the offenses are in the same grouping category.
 - Grouped offenses should use the guideline for the most specific offense.

-[^ahelpDelimited]: This means that if two otherwise grouped offenses occur within the same round, but there player is ahelped between the two offenses occurring about the first offense, the second offense does not need to be grouped with the first.
+[^ahelpDelimited]: This means that if two otherwise grouped offenses occur within the same round, but the player is ahelped between the two offenses occurring about the first offense, the second offense does not need to be grouped with the first.
 The second offense may also be considered as a prior offense for determining suggested ban times.

 ## Role Ban Rounding